By Eric Johnson

 Next, I turned my attention to the children.
 When they grow up, I said, they will want to marry faithful spouses in the temple and learn the new names and tokens necessary to progress to the celestial kingdom.
 I had them leave as well to begin their journeys with their spouses.
 In fact, all of the original couple’s relatives (assuming they were faithful Mormons) who hoped to attain exaltation (eternal life) and participate in eternal increase (having spiritual children in a new world) would not be a part of this couple’s world.

 In essence, then, the middle-aged couple left on the stage would remain by themselves in their new kingdom, sans grandparents, children, or anyone else from this world.
 All they would have is each other, with the possible exception of other women who would join the couple to help the man populate his spiritual world.
 (Are these women the couple knew in this life?
 Few details have been provided.)
 This portrayal is a far cry from the idyllic scene presented by Eyring and the other LDS leaders.
 The illustration was a realistic eye-opener for many in the audience.
 If heaven is meant to be enjoyed with the family we know now, then how could this scenario be considered “heaven”?

 Indeed, the carrot in front of the LDS cart is the promise of continuing one’s family heritage and community into eternity.
 Unfortunately for the Mormon position, the whole image is nothing more than a mirage.

-For more on this topic, check out The Family and Being Together Forever
+- The Family and Being Together Forever